 We know that for many of you online education wasn’t part of the plan.
 Our goal is to help you make the best of a challenging situation.
 As you adjust to using Honorlock’s online proctoring system, please don’t hesitate to reach out to our support agents with questions—they’re here for you 24/7/365.

-We wish you all the best as you transition to online learning and will be cheering you on as you finish your semester!
+We wish you all the best as you transition to online schooling during the pandemic and will be cheering you on as you finish your semester!

 Read more relevant articles